aws/aws-database-encryption-sdk-dynamodb/specification/structured-encryption/beacons.md

 | zipcode | Z- | 15 |
 | address | A- | 11 |

+The first row should be interpreted as a literal `S-` followed by the 23-bit beacon of the "social" field.

 Next comes a list of non-sensitive parts.
 This is a similar list, but there is no `length` column, because these fields appear as plain text in the beacon value.
 For example :